Healing California Ecosystems with Indigenous ‘Good Fire’ Burning Practices

 Over 170 years after cultural burning was made illegal, good fire is returning to California.

 In the 1850s, California's Indigenous peoples were systematically forced off their lands, and their traditional burning practices were outlawed.
-This had a devastating impact on the state's ecosystems, which had evolved to depend on fire for renewal.
+This devastated the state's ecosystems, which had evolved to depend on fire for renewal.

 Recently, however, there has been a growing movement to revive cultural burning practices due to the recognition that good fire is essential for managing California's fire-prone landscapes and the increasing awareness of the importance of Indigenous knowledge and practices.

 The Tribal EcoRestoration Alliance (TERA) is one of the organizations leading this movement.
-Your support for this project will help establish their Good Fire program throughout Lake County.
+Support for this project will help support their Good Fire program.

 Advancing Indigenous-led stewardship